Try Pregnancy Yoga Online, Or In-Studio, With 2 Weeks Free.

 The very quick guide to Flametree’s yoga for pregnancy options

-You get a mix up to 6 yoga classes a week, including Gentle Yoga, Women Only Yoga, Back Neck & Shoulder Yoga, and Restorative Yoga.
+You get a mix up to 6 yoga classes a week, including Gentle Yoga, Back Neck & Shoulder Yoga, and Restorative Yoga.

 If you’re planning to get pregnant, the best time to start yoga is right away.
 Then you have the many benefits of yoga right through your pregnancy.